lukesmmr/prometheus-agent/README.md

 3. **ping-agent**
    Pings the main EC2 instance via its private IP every 60 seconds to ensure that the connection is up.

+## TODO

+* Enable Docker logs to be passed to main EC2 instance
+* Allow promtail streams to be consumed in main EC2 instance Grafana UI (not yet tested)

 ## Environment Configuration

 This project now uses environment variables to configure the main instance's private IP.
 The value is read from a `.env` file located at the repo root.